Putting Scrum into Action Learning Objectives

 Audience, pre-requisites and assumed knowledge

-The course is appropriate for anyone working on or with a Scrum Team.
-The course is especially well suited to groups who are about to start using Scrum, along with colleagues outside of the team that need to understand how work will be managed.
+The course is appropriate for anyone working on or with a scrum team, including the development team, scrum master and product owner.
+The course is especially well suited to groups about to start using Scrum, along with colleagues outside of the team that need to understand how work will be managed.
 Typical attendees include:

 - Project managers seeking to adapt to agile roles such as scrum master, product owner, or subject matter expert.